Legal Kentucky Derby Betting

-The Kentucky Derby: Triple Crown Showdown
+Recap: The 2020 Kentucky Derby Triple Crown Showdown

-On May 2, the Derby had already been rescheduled due to COVID-19, but NBC had the time slot reserved and used it to put on a unique presentation: A virtual horse racing Derby contest!
+On May 2, the 2020 Kentucky Derby had already been rescheduled due to COVID-19, but NBC had the time slot reserved and used it to put on a unique presentation: A virtual horse racing Derby contest!

 This simulated horse race pitted all 13 historical Triple Crown winners against one another in the virtual Derby, with random number generation (RNG) software producing a winner among the world’s most famous horses of history.